 Summary of our Book Review: Quantum Mechanics by Landau and Lifshitz

 In this book review: quantum mechanics by L.D.
 Landau and E.M.
 Lifshitz, we have told you, that the book is dense.
 With not so many images, this makes it typically more loved by the advanced reader.
-On the other hand, the great introduction and the many exercises with solutions make it very well suited for everyone who seriously wants to learn quantum mechanics.
-All in all this is a fantastic book.
-If you don’t have it yet, have a closer look at it here.
-Or compare with other great quantum physics books for beginners.
+On the other hand, the great introduction and the many exercises with solutions make it very well-suited for everyone who seriously wants to learn quantum mechanics.
+All in all, this is a fantastic book.
+Check out other great quantum physics books for beginners.

 |Motivation:||(5.0 / 5)|

 |Formulas:||(5.0 / 5)|